 - Create an invoice template in Microsoft Word or a similar word processing package.
 You don't have to do anything fancy.
 Simple text layout will do. - Enter practice details, details of work undertaken and the fee into the generic template.
-Save this as a separate file in a Windows folder for your records. - Fax off the document using the fax software.
-Fax numbers are easy to obtain ring the health authority for a list.
+Save this as a separate file in a Windows folder for your records. - Email or fax off the document using email browser or fax software.
+Fax numbers are easy to obtain - ring the health authority for a list.
 You can even use the faxing utility to create a directory of fax numbers to make light work the next time round.